-- 4.6 Applicants seeking admission to the AIPM programs are nominated by their home jurisdiction, taking account of the AIPM's admission standards. - 4.7 Applications for admission from Aboriginal and Torres Strait Islander peoples will be encouraged. - 4.8 All applicants must satisfy the English language proficiency requirements for admission, as approved by the Academic Governance Board, and set out in Appendix 1. - 4.9 English language requirements for admission will be set at a level that allows commencing students to participate effectively in their program. - 4.10 Prior to the census date, students who have been admitted to a program are permitted to defer enrolment for an agreed period of time if their circumstances change, with the approval of the Head of School and their home jurisdiction.
+- 4.6 Applicants seeking admission to the AIPM programs are nominated by their home jurisdiction, taking account of the AIPM's admission standards. - 4.7 Applications for admission from Aboriginal and Torres Strait Islander peoples will be encouraged. - 4.8 All applicants must satisfy the English language proficiency requirements for admission, as approved by the Academic Governance Board, and set out in Appendix 1. - 4.9 English language requirements for admission will be set at a level that allows commencing students to participate effectively in their program. - 4.10 Students who have been admitted to a program are permitted to defer enrolment for an agreed period of time if their circumstances change, with the approval of the Director of Academic Programs and their home jurisdiction.
 The maximum period of deferral will normally be twelve months.
-Re-admission to the program after deferral will be automatic to the next available scheduling of that program or to another scheduled intake/cohort in agreement with the home jurisdiction, the student and the AIPM.
+Re-admission to the program after deferral will be automatic to the next available scheduling of that program or to another scheduled intake/cohort in agreement with the home jurisdiction, the student and the AIPM; (see also clause 4.13 re credit).